RomaricMourgues/ledoneo-simple-server/README.md

 ### Install and run

-1. Unzip the demo database in database.zip (it should create a database folder with .json in it)
+1. Unzip the demo database in knauf-insulation.zip (it should create a database folder with multiple .json in it)

 2. `docker compose up -d`